s-lasch/personal-site/content/post/feed-forward-neural-networks.md

 +++
 author = "Steven Lasch"
-title = "Neural Networks Practice Problem" date = "2023-08-27"
+title = "Neura Networks Practice Problem" date = "2023-08-27"
 tags = ["neural networks", "ml", "projects", "data viz", "classification"] mathjax = true
 +++

 In this article, we will walk through an example of a classification problem that is more complex.
-For this approach, we will be using a neural network to determine the classes.
+For this approach, we will be implementing a simple feed-forward neural network to determine the classes.
 I would recommend using an environment such as Google Colab that can run Jupyter Notebooks since all of the code in this article is written for that format.

 ## Introduction